 A person holding two Christmas mugs filled with greenery.

-You can find tons of Christmas mugs at World Market to fill with holiday greenery.
+You can find tons of Christmas mugs at World Market or at Dollar Tree to fill with holiday greenery.
 Artificial plants last forever, but live plants have the real Christmas feel (and smell).
 Once the plant dies, your recipient still has a fun mug to use, so it’s a win-win.

 10. Save on expensive fragrances by simmering a bag of your favorite smelling tea.